Freesia leichtlinii subsp. alba

 Description

-The flowers are produced in a horizontally bent, 2-8-flowered spike from mid-winter until early summer (July to October).
-They are white, often with a purple flush on the outside, sometimes with a yellow mark on the lowest tepal, and sometimes with purple in the throat, and have the strongest and sweetest fragrance of all the freesias, that includes the wild species and the hybrids.
-The flowers are broadly funnel-shaped, 20-30 mm long, and are almost actinomorphic (radially symmetrical, i.e. divisible into two identical halves).
-In fact this is an easy way to identify this species as the others are more obviously irregular.
+The flowers are produced in a horizontally bent, 2-9-flowered spike from mid-winter until spring (late July to early October).
+They are white, often with a purple flush on the outside, sometimes with a yellow mark on the lowest tepal, and have the strongest and sweetest fragrance of all the freesias, that includes the wild species and the hybrids.
+The flowers are broadly funnel-shaped, 20-40 mm long.
 The fruit is a lightly warty capsule of hard, rounded, shiny seeds.

 Distribution and habitat